Sarine's shares were listed for trade in the SGX-ST on the 8th of April 2005.

 Our Nominating Committee is responsible for the:

-- determining on an annual basis whether or not a director is independent; and
+- determining on an annual basis whether or not a director is independent (according to applicable law and to the Code of Corporate Governance and based on commonly accepted standards); and

-- deciding whether or not the members of the Board are able to and have been adequately carrying out their duties as directors
+- deciding whether or not the Board in general and each member of the Board in particular are able to and have been adequately carrying out their duties as directors

 Principle 5: Board Performance

-Our Nominating Committee decides how the Board's performance is to be evaluated and proposes objective performance criteria, subject to the approval of the Board, which are used to assess the degree to which the Board enhances longterm shareholder value.
-The performance evaluation also takes into consideration our share price performance over a five-year period vis-á-vis the Straits Times Index.
-The Board implemented a process to be carried out by our Nominating Committee for assessing the effectiveness of the Board as a whole and for assessing the contribution of each individual director to the effectiveness of the Board.
-Such assessment is to be conducted prior to the end of the term of service of such directors.
+Our Nominating Committee decides how the Board's performance is to be evaluated and proposes objective performance criteria, subject to the approval of the Board, which are used to assess the degree to which the Board enhances long-term shareholder value.
+The Board has implemented a process to be carried out by our Nominating Committee for assessing the effectiveness of the Board as a whole and for assessing the contribution of each individual director to the effectiveness of the Board.
+The performance evaluation takes into consideration, among other issues, our share price performance over a five-year period vis-à-vis the Straits Times Index, the achievement of the Company's strategic goals, and the actual participation and contribution of each director.

 Principle 6: Access to Information

-The management of the Company provides the Board with interim and periodical (quarterly/annual) financial reports, budget control reports and additional financial and operational information.
-The Board has separate and independent access to senior management of the Company.
+The Management of the Company provides the Board with interim and periodical (quarterly/annual) financial reports, budget control reports and additional financial and operational information.
+The Board has separate and independent access to senior Management of the Company.
 Requests for information from the Board are dealt with promptly.
 The Board, acting through its Executive Committee, is informed on all material events and transactions as and when they occur.
-Professional advisors may be appointed to advise the Board, or (in special circumstances - as provided by Israeli law) any of its members, if the Board or any individual member thereof needs independent professional advice.
+Professional advisors (e.g. with regard to securities-related matters, compliance, insurance, audit, etc.) may be appointed to advise the Board, or (in special circumstances – as provided by Israeli law) any of its members, if the Board or any individual member thereof needs independent professional advice (under Israeli law, the retention of an independent counsel by a director is subject to the Board or the court's approval, as applicable.
+When considering a director's request in this regard, the court will consider the adequacy of the advice rendered by the Board's counsel/s and the fees charged by an independent counsel, in view of the matter in question and the Company's financial situation).

+The Board is involved in the appointment and removal of the Company Secretary.
 The Company Secretary (who also serves as an external legal counsel to the Company) attends all Board and Board committees' meetings and is responsible for ensuring that Board procedures are followed and for the recording of the minutes.
-Together with the Chairman and the management staff of the Company, the Company Secretary is responsible for compliance with the applicable laws, rules and regulations in this regard.
+Together with the Chairman and the Management staff of the Company, the Company Secretary is responsible for compliance with the applicable laws, rules and regulations in this regard.

 Principles 7, 8 & 9: Procedures for Developing Remuneration Policies, Level and Mix of Remuneration, and Disclosure of Remuneration